 The standard of medical facilities in Denmark is comparable with Australia.
 Main hospitals are located in Copenhagen, Aarhus and the Odense area.
 English is widely spoken.

 There is no reciprocal health care agreement with Denmark.
 Costs are comparable with or more expensive than private treatment in Australia.
-While emergency hospital treatment is generally free, the patient is responsible for follow-up costs.
+Emergency hospital treatment is generally free but the patient is responsible for follow-up costs.

 Where to get help

 Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer, or airline.
 Your travel insurer should have a 24 hour emergency number.

 - Criminal issues, contact police: 112.
 Always obtain a police report when reporting a crime.